lowenware/leos-kernel/README.md

 > Logging is done using uart0, but future implementation will be different.
 Boot log will be done
 > using memory buffer with futher output to file.
 Boot log will be shown only in case of panic.

-> At this moment there is no SoC neither board abstraction layer, but it will be done as soon
-> as its model will be defined.

 ## Compilation

 ```shell